 Beyond its antioxidant and anti-inflammatory properties, alpha-lipoic acid may help protect the delicate tissues around the eyes from further damage.
 Its ability to enhance mitochondrial function and energy metabolism in cells adds another layer of protection, potentially slowing the progression of the disease and improving overall eye health.
 Given these promising findings, further research and clinical trials are warranted to fully establish the efficacy of alpha-lipoic acid as a treatment for thyroid eye disease.

-The Differences Between Alpha-Lipoic Acid And R-Alpha Lipoic Acid
+Comparing Alpha-Lipoic Acid and R-Alpha Lipoic Acid

 Alpha-lipoic acid (ALA) exists in two forms: R-alpha-lipoic acid (R-ALA) and S-alpha-lipoic acid (S-ALA).
 The R form is the naturally occurring form produced in the body, whereas the S form is a synthetic byproduct created during manufacturing.
 Alpha-lipoic acid supplements usually contain a mixture of R-ALA and S-ALA, known as DL-alpha-lipoic acid.